dandavison/dandavison.github.io/pages/classical-mechanics.md

 In normal, non-vector, calculus we imagine some curve like $y = x^2$.
 So $y$ is a function of $x$.
 The value of that function is not a vector; it's just a number (a scalar).
-The derivative of the function with respect to $x$ is
+The derivative of that function with respect to $x$ is
 saying: at a particular point along the x-axis, if I start advancing $x$ a tiny bit, how fast is $y$ changing?
-So it's the slope of the curve at that point (also just a number, not a vector).
+So, it's the slope of the curve at that point (also just a number, not a vector).

 In vector calculus, the derivative of $\r(t)$ with respect to $t$ is saying: at